Accused of Software Copyright Infringement?

 There is a statute of limitations of three years for software copyright infringement cases.
 A lawsuit or criminal charges cannot be filed more than three years after the infringement.

-What are the Dangers in Ignoring or Not Hiring an Attorney for a Software Copyright Infringement Case?
+What are the Dangers of Ignoring or Not Hiring an Attorney for a Software Copyright Infringement Case?

 While it may be tempting to either ignore or attempt to handle a copyright infringement matter on one’s own, this is a very bad idea.
 If a lawsuit is filed by ignored, the plaintiff can take a default judgement against the infringer which means that they win the case automatically.
 If you have property or bank accounts those can be subject to be accessed for payment of the court judgement.